-Conviction for felony drug offenses in North Carolina, including trafficking and conspiracy, can result in a mandatory minimum prison sentence.
+Conviction for federal felony drug offenses in North Carolina, including trafficking and conspiracy, can result in a mandatory minimum prison sentence.
 With each charge carrying a potentially lengthy sentence, a person charged with felony drug offenses must obtain strong legal defense to maintain his or her freedom and to protect his or her rights.

 Exploring All Avenues of Defense